The Bear and the Gardener: Paintings and prints

 Because of the fable's existence in Eastern sources, it has been a particularly popular subject in Muslim miniatures from the East.
 Most often they depict the bear with the stone raised in its paws, as in the manuscript copy of the Masnavi dating from 1663 in the Walters Art Museum (see above), and another illustration from Persia dating from a little later.
 A watercolour in Lucknow style, painted by Sital Das round about 1780 and now in the British Library, shows the bear contemplating the gardener after it has killed him.
 Yet another Indian miniature of the fable was among those commissioned from the Punjabi artist Imam Bakhsh Lahori in 1837 by a French enthusiast of fables.
 Now in the Musée Jean de la Fontaine, it shows the bear in an ornamental garden.

 Several Western artists have illustrated La Fontaine's fable of "The Bear and the Gardener", including those like Jean-Baptiste Oudry and Gustave Doré who were responsible for entire editions of La Fontaine's work.
 On the other hand, Jean-Charles Cazin's 1892 oil painting of L'ours et l'amateur des jardins dispenses with the bear altogether.
 It is a pure landscape showing a southern farm with the ancient gardener slumbering in the foreground.
 An etching of this was made by Edmond-Jules Pennequin in 1901.
 Other series that include the fable are the innovative water colours that Gustave Moreau painted in 1886 and the coloured etchings by Marc Chagall (1951) of which L'ours et l'amateur des jardins is number 83.
 Finally Yves Alix (1890–1969) produced a lithograph of the fable for a de luxe edition of 20 Fables (1966) incorporating the work of as many modernist artists.
 During the 19th century, the artist Ernest Griset was one of the many artists who illustrated La Fontaine's fables, and it was his design for this fable that appeared on the 1977 Burundi set of postage stamps with the theme of children's stories, but under the title of L'Ermite et l'Ours.

+Idioms

+The fable has given to the French language the idiom le pavé de l'ours (the bear's paving stone) and to German Bärendienst (a bear's service), both used for doing somebody or something a disservice or bad turn and sometimes for any ill-considered action with an unfortunate result.
+The Danish and Norwegian word bjørnetjeneste (bear-service) has similar meanings and the idiom also appears in other European languages.